 A 12-time competitor in the Percy De Wolfe, Ed won in 1999 and 2007.
 He has also won the Caledonia Classic 200, placed third in the Canadian Challenge, third place in the Klondike 300, eighth in the Coper Basin, fifth in the Kobuk 440 plus two second-place finishes in the Yukon Quest 300.

 In 2015, Ed returned to the Yukon Quest trail wearing bib #20 (his original number) and finished in third place.
-In 2016 Ed was back on the trail and again finished in the top 5!
-In the 2017 Yukon Quest he will be reaching for the top!
+In 2016, Ed was back on the trail and again finished in the top five!
+In the 2017 Yukon Quest, Ed again fini8shed in the top 5!